circonus/irondb-docs/configuration.md

 Default: 512

-> Text-type metrics are not currently supported in IRONdb, since Graphite has
+> Text-type metrics are supported in IRONdb but Graphite currently has no way
-> no way to represent them.
+> to render these when using a Storage Finder plugin.

 ### eventer